-For the master of music in performance degree students must take a minimum of 30 hours of formal coursework.
-Of the 30 hours, a minimum of 10 hours is required in applied study leading to a graduate recital.
+For the master of music in performance degree, students must take a minimum of 30 hours of formal course work.
+Of the 30 hours, a minimum of 10 hours is required in applied study, leading to a graduate recital.
 In addition, students will be advised to select a balance of courses (minimum of 10 hours) among music theory, music history and literature, and pedagogy.
-The remaining 10 hours include the required Graduate Studies in Music course - MUS 5900 (3 hours), ensembles (2 hours), a document (2 hours) and electives (3 hours).
+The remaining 10 hours include the required Graduate Studies in Music course - MUS 5900 (three hours), ensembles (two hours), a document (two hours) and electives (three hours).

 Applicants are required to audition for the applied faculty.
 A diagnostic music theory and history exam will be administered before the first semester of enrollment.
 Applicants should have the minimum undergraduate GPA (2.70) required by the Graduate School for admission to the program.
-Applicants who do not have a 2.70 undergraduate GPA are required to take the GRE and report the results to the Graduate School and the department.
+Applicants who do not have a minimum undergraduate GPA of 2.70 are required to take the GRE and report the results to the Graduate School and the department.